 Seed pod | Long, slim, pointy resembling the bean pods |

-As Kale is a fast grower, you can harvest the leafy part of the Kale in just three months and use it as food.
+As Kale is a fast grower, you can harvest the leafy part of the Kale in just three months from seed germination.

-After the completion of the growth, Kale prepares itself for flowering and producing seeds in the following second year.
+So, Kale prepares to flower and produce seeds in the following second year.

-After harvesting the Kale seeds, you can sow them in the early spring or three months before the upcoming fall frost.
+After the successful harvest, preplan to sow Kale seeds in the early spring or three months before the upcoming fall frost.

 How Much Time Do Kale Seeds Take For Germination?

-Even though the seeds of Kale are tiny in size, they hold such a rapid pace for germination that it will even surprise you.
+Even though the seeds of Kale are tiny in size, they hold a rapid pace for germination.

 Moreover, multiple germination mediums have different germinating paces.

-The best time to germinate Kale in the paper towel is six weeks before the first frost date or in the summer for fall harvest.
+The best time to germinate Kale in a paper towel is six weeks before the first frost date or in the summer for fall harvest.

-The timing allows the seedlings have enough time to establish themselves in the soil before the temperature rises.
+The timing gives the seedlings enough time to establish themselves in the soil before the temperature rises.

-- Maintain a spacing of 3 to 4 cm between the seeds not to make it overcrowded.
+- Maintain a 3 to 4 cm spacing between the seeds to avoid overcrowding.

-- Again, dampen the paper towel and cover the seeds with the other half of the paper towel.
+- Dampen the paper towel and cover the seeds with the other half of the paper towel.

-- Take a zipper bag, put the paper towel with the seeds in it, and lock the bag to escape the air.
+- Put the paper towel with the seeds in a zipper bag, and lock it to escape the air.

 - Use a permanent marker to note its name in the bag with its planted date for the record.

-- Place seeds over the refrigerator, near a heating vent, or on a heating mat.
+- Place seeds over the refrigerator, near a heating vent, or on a mat.

 Paper towel allows you to work in a soil-free and pathogen-free condition, and the process is easy to perform with a germination time of 5 to 7 days.

-The best time to sow the Kale seeds indoors is 5-7 weeks before the last expected frost date for the seeds collected in mid-spring.
+The best time to sow the Kale seeds collected in mid-spring indoors is 5-7 weeks before the last expected frost date.

 - Choose a pot having a diameter of at least 12 inches and enough drainage holes.

-- And if you want to grow a bulk of seeds, use a DIY mix made from 4-part screened compost for nutrients, 2 part coconut coir, 1 part vermiculite, and 1 part perlite.
+- Otherwise, use a DIY mix made from 4 parts screened compost, 2 parts coconut coir, 1 part vermiculite and 1 part perlite.

-- Fill the 3/4th part of the pot with the potting mix and water the soil until the excess water leaks from the holes.
+- Fill the 3/4th part of the pot with the potting mix and thoroughly water till water oozes out from the drain holes.

-- Now, you can sow the seeds of different Kale 0.25 to 0.5 inches deep in the pot and cover them with light soil.
+- Sow the Kale seeds 0.25 to 0.5 inches deep in the pot and cover them with light soil.

-- Water it every 24 hours and keep it moist but do not overwater.
+- Water them daily to keep the soil moist but do not overwater.

-Redbor Kale has beautiful, purple ruffled leaves that add great ornamental value and an exquisite look to your garden when grown with Pansies, Violas, and Snapdragon.
+Redbor Kale has beautiful, purple ruffled leaves that add great ornamental value to your garden when grown with Pansies, Violas, and Snapdragon.

-You can obtain the best result when you sow the seed right after the end of the frost or during the early spring.
+For best results, sow the Kale seeds right after the end of the frost or during the early spring.

-- First, select a location that welcomes plenty of sunlight during the fall.
+- Carefully select a location that welcomes plenty of sunlight during the fall.

 - Poke the seeds with your fingers or make a hole of 0.5 inches into the soil to sow seeds.